This section describes everything we do in our development cycle to reach a high integrity level.

 Users of the application see it evolve on a daily basis.

 Developers can only have one short-term branch with their names (employeeatfluid) for every application.
-Once they develop a portion of code (200 deltas maximum), they run the Continuous Integration phase, create a Merge Request, and ask for peer review.
-If everything goes well, their branch is merged to the master branch, their changes are deployed to production, and their short-term branch is deleted.
+Once they develop a portion of code (200 deltas maximum), they run the CI phase, create a merge request, and ask for peer review.
+If everything goes well, their branch is merged to the trunk branch, their changes are deployed to production, and their short-term branch is deleted.

 All external dependencies are pinned to a specific version (this is highly related to the immutability property), meaning that to update a dependency, a developer must do the following: